bensondaled/pyfluo/_sources/introduction.txt

 About this library
 --------------------

+*** Please note that as of February 2016, I am in the process of updating the library in many ways.
+The current version is unlikely to install properly without some adjustments, and some features may be broken.
+I anticipate completing this upgrade by May 2016. ***

 The **pyfluo** library enables easy and efficient manipulation of imaging data using a set of custom-built data structures and functions.

 This project is `hosted on github <https://github.com/bensondaled/pyfluo/>`_.